hungnm11/hungnm11/README.md

 	1. Apply Authentication:
 	 • Implement user authentication to secure the cart and checkout processes.
 	 • Provide personalized user experiences with account-specific cart data.
-	2. Update Cart:
-	 • Enable users to update item quantities directly within the cart.
-	 • Automatically calculate and display the total price based on updated quantities.
 	3. Checkout Cart:
 	 • Integrate a secure and user-friendly checkout process.
 	 • Support for various payment methods to facilitate seamless transactions.